šŸŽ„

 Dramatizations & Historical Liberties

-The movie presents the fight as one determined lawyer scoring clear dramatic victories against the corporation.
-In reality, it was a sprawling, two-decade legal war involving multiple law firms, hundreds of plaintiffs, complex scientific studies, and numerous separate lawsuits.
+The movie presents the fight as one heroic lawyer single-handedly taking on DuPont and scoring clear, dramatic courtroom victories.
+In reality, it was a sprawling, nearly 20-year legal war involving multiple law firms, hundreds of plaintiffs, complex scientific studies, class-action elements, and numerous separate lawsuits that required extensive teamwork and persistence.

-The film gives the impression that farmer Wilbur Tennant was the main catalyst who single-handedly brought the massive case to Bilott.
+The movie gives the impression that Tennant was the main catalyst who single-handedly brought the massive case to Bilott.
 In reality, Tennant played an important early role by alerting Bilott, but the scale of the litigation, scientific evidence, and legal strategy went far beyond his individual lawsuit.

-The movie ends with a sense of major justice and victory through large settlements.
-In reality, while significant payouts occurred, many affected families continue fighting for full environmental cleanup, medical monitoring, and accountability decades later.
+The film ends with a sense of major justice and victory through large settlements.
+In reality, while significant payouts and some accountability were achieved, many affected families are still fighting for full environmental cleanup, long-term medical monitoring, and complete corporate responsibility decades later.

 Sources: Robert Bilott’s book Exposure (2019), court documents and internal DuPont memos from the multi-district litigation, EPA reports on PFOA, investigative reporting from The New York Times, The Intercept, and ProPublica.